 Did your period come early?
 Before you start freaking out, take a few deep breaths.
 The human body is weird and strange, but you're not alone.
-This can happen to women all around the world.
+This can happen to anyone who menstruates, anywhere in the world.
 If your period came early, there’s likely a perfectly normal explanation for it.

 Still, if your period usually comes like clockwork, you become super confident in planning your life around it.
 If you know your period is coming in the third week of December, you know you need to plan that tropical getaway for the first or second week that month so your period doesn’t put a damper on your beach plans.
 But if it randomly comes earlier than usual, it not only puts a wrench in your plans, but also seriously wracks your nerves.

 But you can rest easy knowing there is typically no need to worry.
 Dr. Leah Millheiser, MD, director of the female sexual medicine program at Stanford University Medical Center, says, often, people may be overthinking it when concerned about their period coming early.
 “Women have this belief that their period should be exactly 28 days [apart]... and if they deviate from that number, then there's something wrong — and that's not true,” Dr. Millheiser says.

 Here are some reasons for your early period.

 1. It’s not really early.

 Dr. Kecia Gaither, MD, MPH, FACOG, director of perinatal services at NYC Health and Hospitals/Lincoln, previously told Elite Daily that “the length of a month is not going to change the frequency of [your period].
 A normal menstrual cycle is anywhere from every 21 to 45 days, with the average being 28 days,” and it is not dependent on calendar dates, which means it’s not necessarily going to come at the same time every month.